 Here's why employers should be considering military veterans for their open positions, and what they should keep in mind about hiring candidates in this highly skilled talent pool.
 [The Best Jobs for Veterans]

 Veteran unemployment in America is a problem that today's employers need to help solve.
 Although the Bureau of Labor Statistics reported a drop in veteran unemployment last year, this group historically experiences a higher unemployment and poverty rate than nonveterans.

 "This is not only an economic issue, but a national security issue," Morton told Business News Daily.
 "If this generation of veterans believes that there won't be employment opportunities for them, the next generation for the all-volunteer force will be hesitant to answer the call to service."

 Adaptability.
-Joe Cecin, a former Army Ranger and president and COO of Nervve, a provider of video and image search services, said that veterans are trained to deal with a dynamic landscape, and are taught to "adapt, improvise and overcome."
+Joe Cecin, a former Army Ranger and president of Pinnacle Wireless USA, said that veterans are trained to deal with a dynamic landscape, and are taught to "adapt, improvise and overcome."
 They're built for an ever-changing business environment and are prepared to face its challenges, as any strong candidate should be.

 "Many of the employment opportunities that are available in the civilian workforce are represented in some way in the military," Morton added.
 "As such, veterans have not only received high-level training in their specific job field, but [also] the discipline that is instilled in them from day one of putting on the uniform.
 [This bolsters] their abilities in organizational and project management, as well as leadership and accountability."